You can learn more about them here.

 Study Circles are small, informal groups, and provide an environment in which to discuss meaningful topics with like-minded people.
 The first Study Circle is titled "Reflections on the Life of the Spirit", from the Ruhi Institute series based on the Baha'i Writings.
 If you are interested please contact us.

-Our SupportSoul Food is proudly supported by the Baha'i Council of South-Eastern Australia and the Office of Multicultural Affairs and Citizenship.
+Our SupportSoul Food is proudly supported by the Baha'i Council of South-Eastern Australia.